manofgod747/Philosophy/README.md

 Until the memory is seen

-## Mind
+## Mind & Soul

+Mind is without substance

 Mind is eternal

 Mind has Soul

-Mind is not complete without Soul

-The Soul is his True Love
+Soul completes mind

 ## Death